 Having gone through months (years?) of denial, when we're ready for treatment, it's easy to rush ahead into the first detox provider you call.
-But use your needs, and past experience, first and foremost, as your guide to what treatment will work best.
+But spending just a little time getting clear on what you truly need, can save a costly mistake.

 Detox-Only, Versus Full Rehabilitation Programme

 Some providers can try to sell Rehab, and even Aftercare, upfront, before you've even started treatment, but do you really need all these?

 - Have you been detoxed before?
 (Be honest).

 If you've completed previous treatment and have a good understanding of self already, the full programme may not be required.
 But if you don't have supports in place, the detox-only option may not be enough.

 Amongst the concerns we hear each day, the location of the clinic is one of the most common.
 But sometimes, you can be too close to home.